 District Court Problem-Solving Courts Programs with approved Budget Requests are responsible for submitting a summary report of the FY 2023 Goals, Objectives, and Measurable Outcomes submitted in the grant and/or modified throughout the grant year.
 The summary will address how the goals were met or unmet through the course of this grant year and what challenges were met and overcome.

-The summary reports must be submitted electronically to the OPSC via the grants management system by the due date outlined below unless directed otherwise in writing by OPSC.
+The summary reports must be submitted electronically to the OPSC by the due date outlined below unless directed otherwise.

 Summary Report Due Date

 September 1, 2023